-Book your tickets before 27 July and save 15% - find out more here
+Book your tickets by 5pm on 26 July and save 15% - find out more here

-Scotlands National Airshow is a spectacular day out for all the family.
+Scotland’s National Airshow is a spectacular day out for all the family.
 Aircraft old and new take to the skies for an afternoon of breathtaking aerial displays.
 The RAF’s supersonic Typhoon display team will take centre stage, with a Spitfire and Hawker Hurricane from the Battle of Britain Memorial Flight.
-We welcome back the breathtaking Breitling Wingwalkers, the P51 Mustang and the Sea King helicopter amongst others.
+We welcome back the breathtaking Breitling Wingwalkers, the Trig Aerobatic Team, and an RAF Sea King helicopter

 Another year has passed and here we are again preparing for the Airshow at National Museum of Flight - this is therefore part 1 of my ‘East Fortune 2013’ story.

 Last week a meeting took place at National Museum of Flight, East Fortune to discuss the coming show and to ensure coordination between the National Museum of Flight team, the emergency services and other interested parties.
 I always look on this meeting as the start of the display planning ‘proper’, as it’s the first time all those involved get together to talk about our aspirations and plans.

 The display planning involves quite a number of different agencies including the police, Scottish Fire and Rescue Service, Scottish Ambulance, East Lothian Council and St Andrews First Aid for emergency planning and support, the AA, Traffic Scotland and BEAR Scotland for road and traffic management, and various companies dealing in security, marshalling and car parking, as well as the usual agencies and the museum staff involved with actually delivering the show on the day.
 I am pleased to say that the meeting was successful on all counts, with everyone satisfied with their place in the plan and all the changes from last year understood.